 For comparison’s sake: Transformers: Revenge of the Fallen, the much-lambasted second installment in the Transformers franchise, grossed $214.93 million (about $225 million today) in its first six days in late June – without the assistance of either revenue-boosting 3D ticket prices or the 4th of July holiday.

 Also, claims that Dark of the Moon is holding up better than Revenge of the Fallen give a warped view of the films’ respective box office figures: Revenge of the Fallen‘s Day 6, for instance, was a non-holiday Monday; hence its down 54 percent drop-off rate, compared to Dark of the Moon‘s 41 percent drop on July 4.
 In fact, once one factors in inflation and 3D surcharges, on Day 6 Revenge of the Fallen actually sold nearly as many tickets as Dark of the Moon.
 (3D premiums can add up to 40 percent to the price of movie tickets.)

 *There’s more: Some pundits are claiming that Dark of the Moon – which collected 60 percent of its domestic take from 3D locations – is proof that 3D is here to stay at least for some types of movies.
 That could be.
 However, one should remember that no less than 70 percent of the theaters screening Transformers 3 are 3D-equipped.
 In that context, the 60 percent share looks far less impressive.

 In addition to the voices of Hugo Weaving, Robert Foxworth, Peter Cullen, and Star Trek veteran Leonard Nimoy as Sentinel Prime.

-In other box office news, the Tom Hanks-Julia Roberts vehicle Larry Crowne opened – at no. 4 – with a measly $15.74 million at 2,973 theaters over the four-day 4th of July weekend, according to studio estimates found at Box Office Mojo.
+In other box office news, the Tom Hanks-Julia Roberts vehicle Larry Crowne opened – at no. 4 – with a measly $15.7 million from 2,973 theaters over the four-day 4th of July weekend, according to studio estimates found at Box Office Mojo.
 The Tom Hanks-directed romantic comedy will have trouble matching its $30 million budget at the domestic box office – let alone recouping it.